spatialwalk/AvatarKit-Web-Demo/README.md

 ### 6. Start Using

 **SDK Mode (Real-time Audio Streaming):**
+1. **Generate Session Token** (Required) - Click the "Auto" button next to "Session Token" to generate a temporary token (valid for 1 hour)
+   - The token will be automatically filled into the input field
+   - If SDK is already initialized, the token will be set immediately
+   - If SDK is not initialized yet, the token will be set when you initialize the SDK
-1. Click "初始化 SDK (SDK Mode)" to initialize the SDK
+2. Click "初始化 SDK (SDK Mode)" to initialize the SDK
+   - Select environment (International/CN)
+   - The Session Token will be automatically set if you generated it in step 1
-2. Enter the character ID in the interface
+3. Enter the character ID in the interface
-3. (Optional) Enter Session Token (if server requires authentication)
 4. Click "Load Character" to load the character
 5. Click "Connect Service" to establish WebSocket connection
 6. Click "Start Recording" and start speaking